Adobe-Marketing-Cloud/acp-sdks/.github/ISSUE_TEMPLATE/issue_template.md

 **How easy is to reproduce?**

 - [ ] Easy, able to reproduce 100% of the times
-- [ ] Intermmitent (provide percentage)
+- [ ] Intermittent (provide percentage)
 - [ ] Not able to reproduce, but have crash report

 **Can you share SDK logs or crash reports?**

-*SDK logs or crash reports can help us identify the issue much faster.
-Please note that this is a public repository so you might want to obfuscate sensitive information.*
+SDK logs or crash reports can help us identify the issue much faster.
+Please note that this is a public repository so you might want to obfuscate sensitive information.

 **IDE and version used (optional)**:
 - [ ] Xcode (specify the version)
 - [ ] Android studio (specify the version)
+- [ ] Other (specify name and version)